 Values scholars will help to run school council to provide them with responsibility.

-Having regular meetings with Mrs Owen who will act as a mentor throughout their time on the Values Scholarship programme to ensure they are making the most of the opportunities available to them.
+Having regular meetings with a mentor throughout their time on the Values Scholarship programme to ensure they are making the most of the opportunities available to them.